President’s Graduate/Undergraduate Student Teaching Award

 - The nominee's abbreviated CV (max. three pages)

-- The nominee's teaching dossier, including a teaching philosophy statement and summary of student ratings of instruction (where possible) (max.
+- The nominee's teaching dossier, including a teaching philosophy statement and summary of Student Learning Experience Questionnaire (where possible) (max.
 5 pages)

 - Two letters of support from current and/or former students